This post may contain affiliate links. Read the full disclosure for more information.

 Get ‘er Done:

 Wake and shake, baby!
 Don’t waste any time in the mornings but instead get right to work.
 When our schedule starts to fill up with parties and cookie swaps, on top of normal appointments and classes, we don’t mess around.
 First things first.
 School is our priority, so we start marking things off of our list right away.
-It’s amazing how quickly we can get school work done when my kids are stoked about going ice-skating with the co-op.
+It’s amazing how quickly we can get school work done when my kids are stoked about going ice-skating with their friends.
 Make a list of what has to be done and get to it!

 We all know the holidays bring their own stress to throw into our ever-growing pile of worries.
 Plan your days carefully, so you can get more accomplished each day.
-Try to make all appointments for afternoon so you can spend the morning doing school work, without being rushed.
+Try to make all appointments for afternoons so you can spend the morning doing school work, without being rushed.
 There are so many activities that you can’t control, so be sure to schedule the ones you can wisely.

 Let It Go: